How to Measure Your Hat Size

 Shop Hats Unlimited for the Styles You Love

 With more than 1,000 styles to choose from, shopping for the perfect hat from Hats Unlimited is fun.
 Our stores are always stocked with the latest and greatest in hats for men, women, children and babies.

 We also carry a variety of styles, including baseball caps, fedoras and cowboy hats.
 We're always adding new, on-trend styles to our inventory to keep you styling no matter what look you're going for.

 Whether you're shopping online or at one of our Southern California-based retail locations, our experienced sales staff are committed to helping you find the right look and size.
 Our sales staff is available to help you navigate our extensive collection and order the right hat at the right price.
 Don't see what you're looking for?
 We can help with that too!

-Browse our inventory today and find the right hat for you.
+Browse our inventory today and use this handy sizing page and chart to find the right hat for you.